|Software apps and online services:|

 Users can also using Argument Reality to view the current sensor data of the tree via IBM, giving tree a different type of interaction.

 With rapidly changing climate, landscape, and city infrastructure due to human activities, effective management of plants is required more than ever.
 We believe that by smartly managing tree, which is one of the most environmently friendly elements that improves the air quality and ecology system of urban areas, smart city tree management will bring these following benefits to the society we live in.

-We use 7 different sensors (only 4 at CES Readwrite hackathon) connected to Intel Curie and Intel IoT Gateway.
+We use 7 different sensors (only 4 at CES Readwrite hackathon) connected to Arduino 101, Seeed Grove Shield and Intel IoT Gateway.
 These includes sound sensor to detect sound pollution, piezo vibration sensor to detect if tree has been moving a lot, or sudden movement means there are impacts, light sensor to detect if the tree is receiving enough sunlight, and temperature sensor to ensure that it does not freeze, or we'd need to water it more often.
 We used airquality sensor to detect air quality around the tree, moisture sensor to detect the soil moisture level, and carbon sensor to ensure that the tree is intaking carbon dioxide, ensuring tree's health.

 Intel IoT Gateway and IBM Watson IoT Platform

 Intel Curie and Intel IoT Gateway then transfer the data into IBM Watson IoT Platform for display and analysis.
 Additionally, we've integrated slack on IBM Conversation API for the city workers to monitor and collaborate.

 We've are using trees to try to reduce air pollution as well as sound pollution which protects the overall health of the population, on top of everything we are monitoring the trees when they are about to fall through movement sensor, to avoid hazard accidents where it might hit a car or injure a person.